darkoverlordofdata/adriac/readme.md

 ## Dark Vala Manifesto

+While working with ecere, I saw again that I prefer the MSDN style naming convention.
+Moving back to Vala, I implement my code using that style.
+But it is jaring to see against the gnome snake case code - but that can fixed in the vapi.

 Powered by ZeroG - runtime for vala without GObject

 So, by design, this Dark Vala reinforces that it is a different vala: